Back in Barnaby’s Bar Luke continued his discussions with the old man…

 Luke regarded the old man with confusion.
 He frowned, puzzled by the question.
 Haven't you been listening to the story of events…?
 I don't think I could have told the story any more clearly.

 ’Why do I think it was a robbery-murder…?’
-Luke repeated with an upward inflection in his voice.
+Luke repeated.

 ‘Correct,’ the old man said.
 ‘Could it have been a hit…an execution…?’